Main Content

 • Conditionals

-• Safety Analysis Manager cell values
+• Safety Analysis Manager cells

 For more information, see Link Artifacts (Simulink Fault Analyzer).